Haley spends her free time trying new recipes and attempting to find recipes that will convince her child that vegetables are not evil.

 6. Outrageous Gift

 If no matter what you give to someone, it always seems to be wrong, try giving something ridiculous.
-Say a DIY cardboard moose head to mount on the wall or bacon soap.
+Say a DIY cardboard moose head to mount on the wall for $35, or bacon soap for under $10.
 Instead of an awkward moment, go for a humorous moment with laughs.

 7. Watches and Clocks